Holly: A dog with a heart so big she needed a pacemaker

 Digital painting of our dog Holly.jpg

-She’s quite the character.
+She was quite the character.
 From the day we got the little bundle of energy she’s been by my side.
 I remember spending the first night with her in the basement sleeping side by side on the couch.
+At that point she was not house trained so we made many trips outside that night.

-Now, we share our mornings together out in the garden.
+For years we shared our spring and summer mornings together out in the garden.
 Me with my coffee in hand, and her, vigilantly watching over the garden to ensure no intruder should appear.

 The chipmunks, red, grey and black squirrels are all okay.
 In fact, they are all her little buddies.
 But our neighbourhood fox, a rabbit or a deer, well they are not welcome and will get the official send off with a frantic series of warning barks.